mediapunk/how/content/chrome-auto-reload.md

 ```sh
 ARRAY_OF_FILES=( content/*.md.html content/css/*.*ss ... )
 ARRAY_OF_FILES=( _tmp/content/* )

 ./chrome-refresh.sh ${ARRAY_OF_FILES}
 ```

-Run the command in the background
+Or try running the command in the background

 ```
 nohup ./chrome-refresh.sh ${ARRAY_OF_FILES} >> .tmp-chrome-refresh.out 2>&1 &